-These initiatives reflect awareness that ATPs are well-positioned to create valuable datasets without sharing revenues with farmers, but that they need to be seen to do so in a way that builds trust with farmers.
-As a Scientific Foresight Study for the European Parliament states: 'Making farmers the owners of their data and providing opportunities to control the flow of their data to stakeholders should help build trust with farmers for exchanging data and harvest the fruits of the analysis of big data' (Schrijver 2016, 9).
-The catch-all term here is 'open' or 'transparent' data; in the EU an Open Data Directive and at G8 level an Open Data Charter (see Teagasc 2016, 41; my emphases) are indications of efforts to streamline and standardise 'data stewardship.'
-Yet, even if agricultural data are 'open,' farmers are not necessarily equipped to conduct the right sort of analysis that can add any value: a series of data points is one thing, but knowing how to analyze or create new models (and having the computing power and time to do so) is another thing entirely.
+These initiatives reflect awareness that ATPs are well positioned to create valuable data sets without sharing revenues with farmers, but also that ATPs want to be perceived as doing so in a way that builds trust with farmers.
+Per a Scientific Foresight Study for the European Parliament: 'Making farmers the owners of their data and providing opportunities to control the flow of their data to stakeholders should help build trust with farmers for exchanging data and harvest the fruits of the analysis of big data' (Schrijver 2016, 9).
+The catch-all term used widely in these debates about control is 'open' or 'transparent' data; in the EU an Open Data Directive and at G8 level an Open Data Charter (see Teagasc 2016, 41, emphases added) are indications of efforts to streamline and standardize 'data stewardship'.

+Yet, even if agricultural data are 'open', farmers are not necessarily equipped to conduct the right sort of analysis that can add any value: a series of data points is one thing, but knowing how to analyze or create new models (and having the computing power and time to do so) is another thing entirely.
 Moreover, data about one farm operation have only limited value as compared to when data about numerous farms is aggregated (e.g. see Ellixson and Griffin 2017).
-As Jiménez et al (2016) point out, 'the value of information obtained from farmers' experiences and controlled experiments is enhanced [by] modern data mining techniques [that] can establish relationships and associations between observations from multiple sources, which farmers can use to improve their crop husbandry' (14; my emphasis).
-Thus, what ATPs see before them is the possible emergence of a landscape in which farmers submit data, even via open toolkits, that only the largest firms will be able to use effectively.
-In the case of Monsanto's subsidiary The Climate Corp, for example, the machine learning capabilities of its systems (algorithm-based software which learns from its own mistakes) can scan images taken from fields to 'quickly process the disease present in the image and give the grower the proper diagnosis of the pathogen' (Bennett 2017); but this is about machine learning capabilities that will be massively improved once its platform is connected to food production on 300 to 400 million acres, rather than its current 100 million acres (Plume 2016).
+As Jiménez et al. (2016) point out, 'the value of information obtained from farmers' experiences and controlled experiments is enhanced [by] modern data mining techniques [that] can establish relationships and associations between observations from multiple sources, which farmers can use to improve their crop husbandry' (14, emphasis added).
+What ATPs see before them is the possible emergence of a landscape in which farmers submit data, even via open toolkits, that only the largest firms will be able to use effectively.
+In the case of Monsanto's subsidiary The Climate Corp., for example, the machine-learning capabilities of its systems (algorithm-based software which learns from its own mistakes) can scan images taken from fields to 'quickly process the disease present in the image and give the grower the proper diagnosis of the pathogen' (Bennett 2017); but this is about machine learning capabilities that will be massively improved once its platform is connected to food production on 300 to 400 million acres, rather than its current 100 million acres (Plume 2016).

+3.2.
 PA's other emerging tensions

 If the data question is one emerging area of dispute regarding PA, there are some notable others.
 One is the possibility that PA will alter the overall market for agricultural inputs, with uncertain consequences for actors upstream of the farm.
-At issue is that PA differs from the markets for agricultural chemicals and farm machinery insofar as the barriers to entry for some products are much smaller, which means there is scope for small-scale suppliers to capture market share from the sector's corporate giants.
+At issue is that PA differs from the markets for agricultural chemicals and farm machinery insofar as the barriers to entry for some products are much smaller, which means there is scope for smallscale suppliers to capture market share from the sector's corporate giants.
 For example, farmers with the right skills and/or determination (and without having to write code) can purchase and operate relatively cheap equipment such as drones fitted with cameras and sensors.
-Indeed, some guidance systems on farm machinery have been developed by small firms such as Sixty-5 Technologies in Belfast - in this case, a single-band receiver on the roof of a tractor (McCullough 2016).
-In celebratory tones, therefore, some commentators suggest the data revolution, including new high quality and (for Europeans, free) satellite imagery, is driving down costs so much that the 'sky is the limit for agricultural technology' (Tasker 2016).
+Indeed, some guidance systems on farm machinery have been developed by small firms such as Sixty-5 Technologies in Belfast - in this case, a singleband receiver on the roof of a tractor (McCullough 2016).
+In celebratory tones, therefore, some commentators suggest the data revolution, including new high-quality (and, for Europeans, free) satellite imagery, is driving down costs so much that the 'sky is the limit for agricultural technology' (Tasker 2016).